 When bringing a claim for violations of New York trust fund laws be sure to do so promptly to avoid expiration of the statute of limitations.
 Keep in mind that the statute may be extended past one year after the completion of your own work.

 Vincent T. Pallaci is a partner at the law firm of Kushnick Pallaci PLLC.
-He practices construction law throughout the state of New York.
-He can be reached at email@example.com or (631) 752-7100.
+He practices construction law throughout the state of New York including prosecuting and defending trust diversion claims.
+He can be reached at firstname.lastname@example.org or (631) 752-7100.